BethGriggs/nodejs-in-the-cloud/README.md

 ....
 ```

-Check that everything was undeployed using:
+Check that everything was 'undeployed' using:

 ```
 kubectl get all